 Space will be reserved in all online BUSI core courses to allow BBA, Business One and B.Comm. students priority registration.
 The B.Comm.(Co-op.) program is designed to be intensive and in-person with a cohort that learns together at St. John’s Campus.
 The BBA and B.Comm. provide a more flexible program, enabling students to study from afar.
 B.Comm.(Co-op.) students should register for in-person core courses before exploring online options

 We do not admit students into courses that are full.
-Waitlists for the fall semester will be deactivated after Aug.
-21. If you haven't secured a space in the course by that time, you should monitor the registration system closely.
+Waitlists for the winter semester will be deactivated after Dec.
+27. If you haven't secured a space in the course by that time, you should monitor the registration system closely.
 If any registered student drops the course after the waitlist has been deactivated and you see an available seat, you can register for it, as long as you meet course pre-requisites.
 You may use your discretion as to how often you feel it's necessary to check the system in an attempt to gain a seat.
-The last day to add courses for the fall semester is Sept.
-19. More information on waitlists is available here.
+The last day to add courses for the winter semester is Jan.
+18. More information on waitlists is available here.
 Instructors do not have the authority to sign students into sections, and we do not sign students into courses above course capacity.

 All prerequisites are strictly enforced and must be successfully completed.